Homeownership is an important wealth building platform

 It is reasonable to expect systemic bias may be found in our credit algorithms today.

-This article is intended to be helpful, regardless of your social class or banking related background.
-Ultimately, knowledge of the broader housing system, an adaptable mindset, decision assistance apps, and some no nonsense risk management thinking are great tools to overcoming potential bias and making the best decision for you!
+This article is intended to be helpful, regardless of your social class or banking-related background.
+Ultimately, knowledge of the broader housing system, an adaptable mindset, decision assistance apps, and some no-nonsense risk management thinking are great tools for overcoming potential bias and making the best decision for you!